 Inn at Little Washington, Photo Credit: Inn at Little Washington

 About 20 miles north of the trailhead is the Inn at Little Washington, one of America’s finest restaurants and country inns.
-Simply reverse your itinerary if you fly in to Dulles and take Interstate 66 west to the north end of Shenandoah National Park.
+Simply reverse your itinerary if you’re coming from the north and take Interstate 66 west to the north end of Shenandoah National Park.